stylesuxx/v3xctrl/README.md

 * [Windows](/releases/latest/GUI_Windows.zip)
 * [MacOS](/releases/latest/GUI_MacOS.zip)

-On the server, make sure the following ports are open (you might need to forward them through your router) on your Server:
+On the computer running the viewer, make sure the following ports are open (you might need to forward them through your router) on your Server:

 - `6666`: UDP for receiving video (UDP & TCP for running self-tests)
 - `6668`: UDP for receiving UDP messages

 #### No static IP or mobile network

-If your server does not have a static IP or you are on a mobile network, you will have to use the UDP Relay instead of configuring port forwarding:
+If your the computer you are running the viewer on does not have a static IP or you are on a mobile network, you will have to use the UDP Relay instead of configuring port forwarding:

 After starting the GUI, enter the Menu and check the "Enable UDP Relay" checkbox.
 If you are using the default server, a valid ID can be requested in our [Discord](https://discord.gg/uF4hf8UBBW).

+> **NOTE**: This mode is a bit more difficult for initial configuration, so if at all possible, use the direct connection instead.

-### Client
+### Streamer

-Make sure to follow the [client setup guide](/master/docs/Client.md#installation-recommended) in the Client.
+Make sure to follow the [Streamer setup guide](/master/docs/Streamer.md#installation-recommended).

-Once the image is flashed an you have verified you can connect to the clients web server under: `http://v3xctrl.local:5000`
+Once the image is flashed an you have verified you can connect to the streamers web interface under: `http://v3xctrl.local:5000`

 * Set the host field, to your servers IP address
 * In the "video" section, make sure that the "testSource" is enabled